Transesophageal Echocardiogram (TEE)

 Can I eat after the test?

-Wait at least one hour after the test (or until the numbness in your throat is gone) before eating or drinking.
+Wait at least one hour after the test (or until the numbness in your throat is gone) before you eat or drink.
 Start by drinking a cool liquid.
-If you don’t have any problems drinking cool liquids, you can eat and drink as you normally would.
+If you don’t have any problems drinking cool liquids, you can eat and drink normally.

 How do I get the results of my test?